ddovbii/colony-workshop/content/module1/link_s3.md

 * This is where you will store your promotion app application artifacts.
 * In this step, you will use AWS S3 as a repository

+---
+**NOTE**

-__NOTE__: Other repositories are natively supported by Colony, such as Jfrog Artifactory
+Other repositories are natively supported by Colony, such as Jfrog Artifactory

+---